IBM/ibm-cloud-sdk-common/JavaDeploy.md

 provides you with the necessary authority to publish artifacts using your chosen group id.
-If you will be using the `com.ibm.cloud` group id as recommended above, then mention in the JIRA ticket that the Sonatype person handling the ticket can contact Phil Adams (sonatype id "padamstx") for approval of your request.
+If you will be using the `com.ibm.cloud` group id as recommended above, then add a mention for `@padamstx` (Phil Adams) in the JIRA ticket and request approval for your request.

 ## 3: Create a public/private key pair for signing artifacts
 One of the requirements for publishing artifacts on Maven Central is that